-HTML5 web storage, a better local storage than cookies.
+HTML local storage, better than cookies.

-Web storage is supported in Internet Explorer 8+, Firefox, Opera, Chrome, and Safari.
+Local storage is supported in Internet Explorer 8+, Firefox, Opera, Chrome, and Safari.

-Note: Internet Explorer 7 and earlier versions, do not support web storage.
+Note: Internet Explorer 7 and earlier versions, do not support Web Storage.

 The localStorage object stores the data with no expiration date.
 The data will not be deleted when the browser is closed, and will be available the next day, week, or year.